KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - alphastrobing
     - Video Effect
     - Alpha, Mask and Keying
     - Strobes the alpha channel to 0.
-Many other filters overwrite the alpha channel, in that case this needs to be last. (strobe)
+Many other filters overwrite the alpha channel, in that case this needs to be last (strobe)
   * - :ref:`alphaatop`
     - Compositions
     -